Statures and Sobrification Ranks of Noetherian Spaces: Direct and inverse images

 If additionally $f$ is continuous, then $\Sober f$ is well-defined and monotonic by Lemma~\ref{lemma:surj}~(1), and coincides with the injective map $f_*$ on $\Sober X$, hence is strictly monotonic.
 Then $\rk_{\Sober Y} \circ f_* \colon \Sober X \to \sob Y$ is strictly monotonic, showing (3).

 Finally, if $f$ is also Skula dense, then $f^{-1}$ is an order embedding by Lemma~\ref{lemma:surj}~(3).
-The fact that $f$ is initial means that $f^{-1}$ is surjective.
+The fact that $f$ is full means that $f^{-1}$ is surjective.
 Hence $f^{-1}$ defines an order isomorphism between $\Hoare_0 Y$ and $\Hoare_0 X$, which proves (4).